mlr-org/mlr3/README.md

 * Combine `data.table` and `R6`, for this we will make heavy use of list columns in data.tables.
 * Once the API is fixed, both advanced techniques and implementations for different learners will be implemented in extra packages to reduce the maintenance burden.
 * Be light on dependencies. `mlr3` requires the following packages:
     - [`mlr3misc`](https://github.com/mlr-org/mlr3misc) Miscellaneous functions used in multiple mlr3 [extension packages](https://github.com/mlr-org/mlr3/wiki/Extension-Packages).
 Developed by the `mlr` team.
-No extra reverse dependencies.
+No extra recursive dependencies.
     - [`R6`](https://cran.r-project.org/package=R6): Reference class objects.
-No extra reverse dependencies.
+No extra recursive dependencies.
     - [`backports`](https://cran.r-project.org/package=backports): Ensures backward compatibility with older R releases.
 Developed by members of the `mlr` team.
-No extra reverse dependencies.
+No extra recursive dependencies.
     - [`bit`](https://cran.r-project.org/package=bit): Efficient storage of logical vectors.
-No extra reverse dependencies.
+No extra recursive dependencies.
     - [`checkmate`](https://cran.r-project.org/package=checkmate): Fast argument checks.
 Developed by members of the `mlr` team.
-No extra reverse dependencies.
+No extra recursive dependencies.
     - [`data.table`](https://cran.r-project.org/package=data.table): Extension of R's `data.frame`.
-No extra reverse dependencies.
+No extra recursive dependencies.
     - [`digest`](https://cran.r-project.org/package=digest): Hash digests.
-No extra reverse dependencies.
+No extra recursive dependencies.
     - [`Metrics`](https://cran.r-project.org/package=Metrics): Package which implements performance measures.
-No extra reverse dependencies.
+No extra recursive dependencies.
     - [`paradox`](https://github.com/mlr-org/paradox) Descriptions for parameters and parameter sets.
 Developed by the `mlr` team.
-No extra reverse dependencies.
+No extra recursive dependencies.
 * Additional functionality that comes with extra dependencies:
     - For parallelization, `mlr3` utilizes the [`future`](https://cran.r-project.org/package=future) and [`future.apply`](https://cran.r-project.org/package=future.apply) packages.
     - To capture output for logging, [`evaluate`](https://cran.r-project.org/package=evaluate) is used.